azvast/rust-system-cache-cleaner/README.md

 There is a basic config in place.

 The program wont delete system files unless running as root.
-It has a hand full of debug/verbose options avablible.
+It has a handfull of debug/verbose options avablible.

 It will detect the current running user and append its home path to user files and folders.
 When running as root the program will